The best retro diner in every state

 Washington: Luna Park Cafe, Seattle

-Probably the most kitch spot in Seattle, Luna Park Cafe is a 1950s-style diner that opened in 1989.
-Here you’ll find a 1958 jukebox and other coin operated decorations such as Pepe the Dancing Clown, making it a haven for fans of the era.
-But while the decor is old school, the food is modern.
-Expect cauliflower "buffalo wings", vegan nachos and cake-like milkshakes.
+Probably the most kitsch spot in Seattle, Luna Park Cafe is a 1950s-style diner that opened in 1989.
+Here you’ll find a 1958 jukebox and other coin-operated decorations such as Pepe the Dancing Clown, making it a haven for fans of the era.
+But, while the decor is old school, the food is modern.
+Expect cauliflower 'buffalo wings', vegan nachos, and milkshakes decorated like cakes.

 West Virginia: Dolly’s Diner, Princeton